zarkones/OnionC2/readme.md

 To run the Onion service run the following command inside of the "api" directory: tor -f torrc

 ## Front-End Setup

+### Build Process & Serving The UI
 First you need to build the user interface, prior to serving it, in order to do so, execute the following command inside of the "ui" directory: npm run build

 This would generate static HTML/JS/CSS files in directory ".output/public"

 You can serve files from that directory using a web server of your choice, or use the one provided by the OnionC2 by running the following command inside of the "ui" directory: go run serve.go

+### Authentication
+Navigate to the Settings page -> Authentication tab.
+There enter the C2's host URL, your username and the private key.

 ## Agent Setup
 All configuration related to the behavior of agents is located in a file "agent/src/config.rs".
 Basic configuration requires you to set at least the Onion domain in the function named "get_address".
 Domain of your Onion service is located in "api/onionservice/hostname".